A user guide for Singularity: Abstract

 \section{Abstract}

 This is a user guide for the first version of our developed Maple library, named {\tt Singularity}.
 The first version here is designed for the qualitative study of local real zeros of scalar smooth maps.
 This library will be extended for symbolic bifurcation analysis and control of different singularities including autonomous differential singular systems and local real zeros of multidimensional smooth maps.
 Many tools and techniques from computational algebraic geometry have been used to develop {\tt Singularity}.
 However, we here skip any reference on how this library is developed.
-This package is useful for both pedagogical and research purposes. {\tt Singularity} will be updated as our research progresses and will be released for public access once our draft paper \cite{GazorKazemi} is peer-reviewed in a refereed journal.
+This package is useful for both pedagogical and research purposes. {\tt Singularity} will be updated as our research progresses.